 If you can’t solve it completely, then you can at least think about how to improve the situation and make the best out of what you’ve got.

 Make sure that you and your horse still have a positive experience, even if that means riding up the centerline, retiring, and allowing your horse to walk around between the whiteboards in a relaxed manner before giving him a pat and exiting the arena.

 As long as your horse comes home having had a positive experience, the score you receive is irrelevant.
 They’ll be plenty of time to work on increasing your test scores once you and your horse can confidently complete the warm-up away from home and under the pressures of competition.

 The answer to the question, “How long should I warm-up for before a dressage test?” could simply be, “How long is a piece of string?”

-The duration and form of your warm-up depends entirely on the temperament and experience of your horse, the weather conditions on the day, and the amount of buzz in the competition atmosphere.
+The duration of your warm-up depends on many factors including the age, fitness, and experience of your horse, the weather conditions on the day, and the amount of buzz in the competition atmosphere.

-It’s really just a matter of trial and error and listening to your horse, but you can use the advice given above to help formulate a plan that works for you and your horse.
+It’s really just a matter of trial and error and listening to your horse, but you can use the advice given above to help formulate a plan that works for the both of you.